YanWittmann/menter-lang-docs/doc/guide/md/modules.md

 # Modules

+> content.description: Learn how to export and import modules in Menter for code reuse and modular structure
+> content.keywords: Menter modules, code reuse, modular structure, import modules, export modules

 Menter allows for exporting modules, which can be imported by other files.
 This allows for code reuse and a modular structure.